 The U.S. federal budget is the amount of spending and revenue for the next fiscal year of the U.S. government.
 It runs from October 1 through September 30.

 The U.S. federal budget has two categories of spending that are unusual.
 The mandatory budget pays for benefits established by prior Acts of Congress.
-These include Social Security, Medicare, Medicaid and other such benefits.
+These include Social Security, Medicare, Medicaid, and other such benefits.
 This budget estimates the costs to administer the benefits.
 It cannot be changed without another Act of Congress.
-See Current Mandatory Spending.

 The other category is discretionary spending.
 Most of this goes toward the military budget, the second-largest budget after Social Security.
 The rest funds management of all other government agencies.
 These include Health and Human Services, the Justice Department, and the U.S. Treasury.
-For more details, see Current U.S. Discretionary Spending.
+Congress determines current discretionary spending for each fiscal year.

 The president's role is to submit a budget proposal to Congress.
 He asks all federal agencies to submit their budget requests to him.
 The Office of Management and Budget compiles these requests.
-The president submit this budget to Congress.
-It usually follows this budget as a guideline to create its own budget resolution.
-That is used to create appropriations bill.
+The president submits this budget to Congress.
+Congress usually follows this budget as a guideline to create its own budget resolution.
+That is used to create the appropriations bill.
 These bills allocate funds for different categories of government agencies.

 - Early fall: Federal agencies submit budget requests to OMB.

 - November: OMB sends its comments back to the agencies.